LukeMathWalker/wiremock-rs/README.md

 `wiremock` lets you specify pre-determined responses using [`ResponseTemplate`] and [`respond_with`].

-You also given the option to have [`Mock`]s that return different responses based on the matched [`Request`] using the [`Respond`] trait.
+You are also given the option to have [`Mock`]s return different responses based on the matched [`Request`] using the [`Respond`] trait.
 Check [`Respond`]'s documentation for more details and examples.